 Beginning on the first day of open enrollment, UW employees can use the E-Coverage site to change insurance plans or providers.
 E-Coverage has the following advantages:

-To add or reinstate a dependent who is not currently enrolled on your insurance plan, you must complete and submit the following forms with verification documentation postmarked by midnight on the last day of open enrollment:
+To add or reinstate a dependent who is not currently enrolled on your insurance plan, you must complete and submit the following forms with verification documentation by November 30:

 All forms are listed at the Most Requested Forms page.